 Vile Vortices are “anomalous regions” or, in simple words, “strange places where strange things occur.”
-One of the most commonly known anomalous regions is “Bermuda Triangle.”
+One of the most commonly known anomalous region is “Bermuda Triangle.”
 There 11 other similar regions that exist on this planet.
-A lot of credits to identifying these regions go to Ivan T. Sanderson.
+A lot of credits to identifying these locations go to Ivan T. Sanderson.

 In the year 1968, Sanderson introduced the concept of the “vile vortex.”
-Vile vortices are supposed to be “anomalous regions” evenly distributed across the world where many strange phenomena occur, such as disappearances, UFO sightings, or poltergeist activity.
-The first and second “vile vortex” were the Bermuda Triangle and the Devil’s sea.
+These are supposed to be “anomalous regions” evenly distributed across the world where many strange phenomena occur, such as disappearances, UFO sightings, or poltergeist activity.
+The first and second “vortex” were the Bermuda Triangle and the Devil’s sea.

 Since each vortex is spread equally across the world’s surface, the entire collection of the Vortices forms a geometric figure known as Icosahedron.
 An Icosahedron is a polyhedron comprising of 20 identical planes.

 The main reason each of these 12 vortices is called Vile because they cause events that hamper the order of one’s life and thereby forcing the affected party to check out alternative measures.